 Exploring the past helps us understand the complexities of the present, and anticipate the challenges of the future.
 As a student of History, you will explore the careers of major figures such as Galileo, Gandhi and Stalin..
 You’ll improve your ability to evaluate evidence and learn how to present your interpretations in clear and logical written and oral arguments.

 History of Art

 Have you ever wondered how Michelangelo came to produce one of the world’s most influential works on the ceiling of the Sistine Chapel, or why Andy Warhol’s painting of the Campbell’s soup can became famous?
 If so, you may find History of Art a fascinating field of study.
 Here, you’ll probe the history behind the world’s outstanding sculptures, paintings and architecture.
 You’ll develop skills in critical thinking and visual communication, and come into first-hand contact with selected works of art.

 Are you interested in obtaining an education organized around questions of social justice, global citizenship and human rights?
-Consider our new major in Human Rights and Global Studies – the only one of its kind in Western Canada.
+Consider our new major in Human Rights – the only one of its kind in Western Canada.
 Through this multidisciplinary program, you will have an opportunity to explore issues of human rights in a context defined by globalization.
 This major is offered through Global College.

 The Indigenous Studies department is designed to provide students with a multi-disciplinary perspective which is grounded in an understanding of Aboriginal people’s principles, values and philosophies.
 The program will provide students with a solid background in theory and practice regarding the distinctive political and legal environments of Aboriginal governments.